Crakila/Crakila/README.md

 #### Lurker, Learner, Gamer from Carlow, Ireland

 ##### Small bit about the programming side of things
-I am a beginner, learning little bits of Python but nothing to really show for it.
+I am a beginner, learning little bits of bits and pieces but nothing to really show for it.

 * I'm a contributor with front-end related bits and bobs over at [@XIVStats](https://github.com/XIVStats)
 * I know HTML and CSS and could whip up something basic if needed.